WE CAN GET THERE FROM HERE

 The Dunsky study quantifies the system-wide benefits of this technology, demonstrating that the avoided electricity system development costs will more than pay for the investment in these heating systems.
 “The results confirm that the goal of de-carbonizing heating in Canada can indeed be met without requiring massive electricity system upgrades,” said Reitsma, “if we start investing now in smart technologies like ground source heat pumps.”

-Members and any other interested parties will soon be able to download the study from this site and can now lift the social media elements and republish them on your own web and social media sites.
+Members and any other interested parties can download the study from this site and can lift the social media elements and republish them on your own web and social media sites.
 The HRAI is working to ensure the right people in government departments are aware of the study’s findings.